 We study this question by simulating path dynamic benchmarks on two popular static benchmarks, CIFAR-10~\citep{cifar10} and SNLI~\citep{snli}.
 The details of the data and models are reported in Section~\ref{subsec:data} of Appendix.
 Our aim in these experiments is not to obtain a state-of-the-art model.
 Instead, we want to study the effectiveness of path dynamic benchmarks in a controlled experimental setting with light models.
-Our simulation design is similar for both datasets: \begin{enumerate}[leftmargin=*] \item Train a base classifier on the whole dataset.
-The same base classifier will be used for the next steps. \item Construct a new dataset from samples correctly classified by the base model and define the true and initial distributions as a uniform distribution over these samples.
-Note that empirical risk on samples weighted according to a distribution is equivalent to risk on that distribution.
+Our simulation design is similar for both datasets: \begin{enumerate}[leftmargin=*] \item Train a \emph{base classifier} on the whole dataset and fix it for the next steps. \item Construct a new dataset from samples correctly classified by the base model and define the true and initial distributions as a uniform (point mass) distribution over these samples.
+Note that in this case empirical risk on samples weighted according to a point mass distribution is equivalent to risk on that distribution.
 Since the base model correctly labels all selected samples, the problem is also realizable. \item Draw multiple \emph{rollouts} of path dynamic benchmarks.
 A rollout from path dynamic benchmark is a sequence of distributions and models obtained by alternatingly training a new classifier on the weighted extracted dataset and up-weighting (down-weighting) the distribution over misclassified (correctly classified) samples according to a mixture rule with uniform weights.
 Note that the base model is fixed, and the randomness across rollouts solely comes from different initializations of new classifiers and possible randomness in optimization methods. \end{enumerate}

-There are two deviations from our theoretical study in this design.
-First, we studied binary classification, but both CIFAR-10 and SNLI define multi-label problems.
+There are two deviations from our theoretical study in this design: First, we studied binary classification, but both CIFAR-10 and SNLI define multi-label problems.
 We believe our main arguments hold for multi-label tasks as well.
-Second, although the problem is realizable, since training a new classifier at each round of a rollout typically consists of non-convex optimization, the solution is unlikely to have zero risk.
+Second, although the problem is realizable, the solution is unlikely to have zero risk as training a new classifier at each round of a rollout typically consists of non-convex optimization.
 This is addressed in our theoretical framework as $\epsilon$-approximate risk minimization.
 Our analysis requires a fixed $\epsilon$ across all rounds which approximately holds in practice.